Are The Verses From Surah 9:128-129 And Surah 33:23 Falsely Added To The Quran?

 Bassam Zawadi

-There are hadiths which speak about Surah 9:128-129 and Surah 33:23 in a "suspicious" way according to some people and therefore it makes them believe that these verses are not reliable.
-Here are the hadiths that they allude to:
+There are hadith that speak about Surah 9:128-129 and Surah 33:23 in a "suspicious" way, according to some people, and therefore, it makes them think that these verses are not reliable.
+Here are the hadith:

 Saheeh Bukhari